eman8388/ETHlink8ADC/README.md

 - The device receives a packet containing:
   - **64-byte header** (containing commands)
-  - **Audio data** (TDM format, 32-bit PCM, 8 channels, 8 samples per channel)
 - The device:
   1. Processes the command.
-  2. Sends audio data to a dynamic queue for playback via the TDM interface.
+  2. Sends audio data recorded via the TDM interface.
-  3. Sends a response packet once per second containing only the 64-byte header to the sender.
-  4. If no packet is received within one second, communication stops.
+  3. If no command packet is received within one second, communication stops.

 **Packet Structure:**